 Focal Length: 85.00 mm

-I was, if I recall correctly, a good 6 to 10 feet from her.
-Below you will see that this image is so sharp, that you can see the scene behind me, when I photographed her, reflected in her eyes.
+I was, if I recall correctly, I was a good 6 to 10 feet from her.
+Below you will see that this image is so sharp, you can see a whole other scene reflected in her eyes.
+This is no trick, it is really reflected in her eyes.

 So what is all this about?
-Why blog on how sharp digital images are?
+Why a blog post on how sharp digital images are?
 We all know they are sharp.
 Is it because this makes me better than Steve McCurry?
 Ha!
 If only that were true!
-No, it is because I bet you have started doing something that I have found myself doing.
-That is tossing away images that are not razor sharp.
+No, it is because I bet you have started doing something that I have found myself doing – tossing away images that are not razor sharp.
 Any slight softness, slight movement and out it goes.
-I found I get so obsessed with sharpness that I loose sight of the beauty of an image.
+I found I get so obsessed with sharpness that I loose sight of the beauty and impact of an image.
 I don’t see the moment in the image for the slight blur.
 For an image to work it doesn’t have to be this sharp.
 Maybe even sometime it shouldn’t be.
-Let me show you some images that I almost tossed, but I have now changed my mine and feel they are worth keeping even though they are not all that sharp.
-I will compare a nice sharp image with a soft or even blurred image taken at the same time, but a different “moment”.
+Let me show you some images that I almost tossed, but I have now changed my mine and feel they are worth keeping even though they are not pin sharp.
+I will compare a two image shot at the same place soft or even blurred but a different “moment”.

 Here is the same man a few seconds earlier.
 His head is bowed and he is not looking at the camera.
 But the look give much more emotion, a since of thoughtfulness, or contemplation.
 You don’t get that in the previous image.
 The soft focus or movement as it is here, work to make this a stronger image.
 Let’s look at an even more stark example.